spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 ## Prerequisites

-To sign up for Algolia, contact our sales team.
+To sign up for Algolia, contact your Customer Success Manager.

 ## Configure Algolia